+The Prince’s Trust programme is for 16-25-year-olds who are unemployed, and lacking in qualifications or confidence.
+It’s a great opportunity to develop your existing skills and gain new ones.
 It offers work experience, challenging projects in the community and an adventurous five-day team building residential trip.
-The programme is free of charge, does not affect any benefits.
+Even better, it's free of charge and does't affect any benefits.

 Seven out of 10 young people helped by the Prince’s Trust move on to work, training or education.

 Highbury is also the first provider in the country to offer one extra-special team programme, especially designed for young people with a learning difficulty or disability.